rexpie/rexpie.github.io/_posts/2015-08-24-stress-testing-mosquitto.md

 I am testing the server under a very **specific** scenario.
 Very large number of subscribers and publishers, but very little traffic for each one.
 I am trying to build a sensor network server with push capabilities.

-* It is written in C, with tiny memory footprints for each connection, unlike Apache's ActiveMQ or Apollo which creates a thread object
+* It is written in C, with tiny memory footprints for each connection, unlike Apache's ActiveMQ or Apollo which creates a thread object for every live connection.
 * It is single threaded
 * It is easy to install, simple to configure and quick to run

 I am not saying other brokers are not superior on those aspects.
 Simplicity is what I am after and after all, I think that managing a network of broker cluster exceeds the boundary of software design and need system architecture behind it.
 So I want to start with simple tests on a single server and see how it goes.

+Here is an [article](http://w3yyb.sinaapp.com/archives/1601) ~~in Chinese~~ of an emperical study on MQTT broker performances.
+Basic translation of the conclusion is:

+* Downsides: Mosquitto only utilizes one CPU; EMQTT writes too much disk io and has low throughput; ActiveMQ/Apollo eats a lot of RAM and sometimes crashes.
+* Upsides: EMQTT & Mosquitto are quite stable.
+EMQTT has high cuncurrent connection counts.
+Apache ones can use multicore.

 # Prerequisites

 I am testing on two Linux/Unix like systems (actually they are 2 virtual Ubuntu desktop hosted in a VMWare env, if you must know) connected in the same LAN.
-Let's call them Alice and Bob.
+Let's call them *Alice* and *Bob*.

 # Setting up the environment

 Here are the steps to execute the stress test.
-I can give you the results before hand:
+I can give you the results beforehand:

 It can handle at least 20k simultanious connections at a speed of 7000+ messages per second for a single 2.1g core virtual server with just 12MB of mem.